Law of Singapore: Criminal law

 Unlike the common criminal law of England, the criminal law of Singapore is largely statutory in nature, owing largely from the importation of the Indian penal code into Singapore law.
 The general principles of criminal law, as well as the elements and penalties of common criminal offences such as homicide, theft and cheating, are set out in the Penal Code.
 Other important offences are created by statutes such as the Arms Offences Act, Kidnapping Act, Misuse of Drugs Act and Vandalism Act.

 In addition, Singapore society is highly regulated through the criminalisation of many activities which are considered as fairly harmless in other countries.
-These include failing to flush toilets after use, littering, jaywalking, the possession of pornography, the sale of chewing gum, and sexual activity such as oral and anal sex between men.
+These include failing to flush toilets after use, littering, jaywalking, the possession of pornography, the sale of chewing gum, and, prior to December 2022, sexual activity such as oral and anal sex between men.
 Nonetheless, Singapore is one of the countries with the least crime in the world, with a low incidence of violent crimes.

 Singapore retains both corporal punishment (in the form of caning) and capital punishment (by hanging) as punishments for serious offences.
 For some offences, most notably trafficking in drugs above a certain specified quantity, the imposition of these penalties is mandatory.